luluhoc/akamai_v2_toolkit/README.md

 Feel free to contact me `@lulu_fr_` on Twitter, open an issue or start a discussion.

+Just a small update I was busy lately but I will be soon continue to work on this :)

 ======================

 Decryptor added to toolkit